About Bruce Hucko

 Another form of introduction might be - Born in Montana.
 Raised in Salt Lake City.
 No, I'm not.

 My mother's people are from Montana via Kansas then Texas.
 They were part of one of the last big cattle drives from Texas and they stayed at the end of the trail.
 On her "Heinz 57" side I'm related to Dutch colonist Peter Stuyvesant and author Albert Payson Terhune.
 My father's people are from Czechoslovakia.
 Hucko is Slovakian with Polish undertones.
 (The original pronunciation is something like "hooch-caw" or "hooch-koh".)
 The meaning of the word is not exact but the word (hoo-chee) in the Slovak language means the sound made by running water or waterfall.
 This was so great to find out as I have an affinity for photographing water in the desert and I love to run the rapids of some of our western rivers.
 My father's parents fled the Russian invasion of 1908, were stowaways on a boat that came to America where they met and lived the rest of their lives in New Jersey.
 (Yep!
-I'm another Bruce from Jersey, right there with Springsteen and Willis!)
+I'm another Bruce from Jersey, right there with Springsteen!)

 I graduated from the University of Utah with a BS in Business Management, former Eagle Scout, raised Lutheran, but .............

 From 1978 until 1989, I lived on the Utah Strip of the Navajo Reservation where I served as classroom teacher and artist-in-education.
 That period began an involvement with Indian people that continues to this day.
 Premier among that work was the exhibit "Have You Ever Seen a Rainbow at Night?
 The Art Of Navajo Children."
 That work has been released in book form as A Rainbow at Night (44-pages, Chronicle Books, 1997).
+I was recognized in 1984 by the Rockefeller Bros.
+Fund as one of 30 leading art educators in the United States and received a Rockefeller Bros.
+Fund Award for Excellence in Arts Education.

 After a decade among the Navajo I moved to New Mexico and worked with Pueblo communities.
 "Where There Is No Name For Art: The Art of Tewa Pueblo Children" (120 pages, School of American Research Press, 1997) is the result of that relationship.
 For that book, I received a 1998 Southwest Book Award and the 1997 Carey McWilliams Award given by Multicultural Review Magazine as "the best book of the year on the U.S. experience of cultural diversity."

+My initial passion was for landscape photography.
+Since high school I wanted to have (and now have had) photographs published and sold by the National Parks.
+Moving to the Navajo Reservation in 1978 set free some thoughts on the relationship between people and place.
+They are forever entwined in my way of thinking, one influences the other, and I take as much pride and interest in my work with people as I do with the land.
 While I engage in what is often called fine art and commercial photography, I tend to think of myself as a blue-collar photographer.
 I get the job done whether for a client or myself.
 I wake up thinking "Life!
 Great!" and sometimes find a way to express the joy of it through a photograph.
 At other times it's expressed by hiking, rafting or just washing dishes!
 The making of a photograph is like having a good conversation with a new or old lasting friend.
 Whether the subject is rock, tree or human, the process is the same.
 The photographer, subject, materials, equipment all contribute to create a mutually realized idea.
 I view photography as a life practice, a way of being.
 Active seeing is not something I turn on and do only when holding a camera; it's part of the art of living.